-The Heart of America Psychology Training Consortium seeks to train entry-level clinicians to the discipline and practice of clinical psychology by employing an empirically-informed competency-based practitioner-scholar model.
-The program provides experiences in clinical learning environments that are responsive to the diverse and changing needs of the human community.
+The National Psychology Training Consortium seeks to train prospective psychologists to the discipline and practice of clinical psychology by employing an empirically-informed competency-based practitioner-scholar model.
+The program provides experiences in clinical learning environments that are responsive to the changing needs of diverse communities.